Sequential experiments

 surrogate

-I am running lots of experiments and you want to waste a little time as possible on ones that are going to give me negative results.
+I am running lots of experiments and want to waste as little time as possible on ones that will give me negative results, while attaining as much certainty as possible about the positive results.

 1 One experiment